-- advance our BCR-ABL program through clinical development; - advance our HER2 program through clinical development; - advance any other product candidates through preclinical and clinical development; - advance the development of our other small molecule research programs; - expand our pipeline of product candidates through research and development efforts; - expand our pipeline of research programs; - seek to discover and develop additional product candidates; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - develop a companion diagnostic assay; - acquire drug product for any combination studies; - establish a sales, marketing and distribution infrastructure to commercialize any approved product candidates; - contract to manufacture any approved product candidates; - contract for supplies for use in potential combination trials; - expand our clinical, scientific, management and administrative teams; - maintain, expand, protect and enforce our intellectual property portfolio, including patents, trade secrets and know-how; - implement operational, financial and management systems; and - operate as a public company.
+- advance our BCR-ABL program through clinical development; - · advance our HER2 program through clinical development; - advance any other product candidates through preclinical and clinical development; - · advance the development of our other small molecule research programs; - expand our pipeline of product candidates through research and development efforts; - expand our pipeline of research programs; - seek to discover and develop additional product candidates; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - develop a companion diagnostic assay; - establish a sales, marketing and distribution infrastructure to commercialize any approved product candidates; - contract to manufacture any approved product candidates; - contract for supplies and drug product for use in potential combination trials; - · expand our clinical, scientific, management and administrative teams; - maintain, expand, protect and enforce our intellectual property portfolio, including patents, trade secrets and know-how; - implement operational, financial and management systems; and - · operate as a public company.

 In order to complete the development of our product candidates and to build the sales, marketing and distribution infrastructure that we believe will be necessary to commercialize our product candidates, if approved, we will require substantial additional capital.
 Accordingly, until such time that we can generate a sufficient amount of revenue from product sales or other sources, if ever, we expect to seek to raise any necessary additional capital through equity or debt financings, loans or other capital sources, which could include income from collaborations, partnerships or other marketing, distribution, licensing or other strategic arrangements with third parties, or from grants.
 To the extent that we raise additional capital through equity financings or convertible debt securities, the ownership interest of our stockholders will be or could be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of our common stockholders.
 Debt financing and equity financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, including restricting our operations and limiting our ability to incur liens, issue additional debt, pay dividends, repurchase our common stock, make certain investments or engage in merger, consolidation, licensing or asset sale transactions.
 If we raise capital through collaborations, partnerships and other similar arrangements with third parties, we may be required to grant rights to develop and market product candidates that we would otherwise prefer to develop and market ourselves.
 We may be unable to raise additional capital from these sources on favorable terms, or at all.
 Our ability to raise additional capital may be adversely impacted by potential worsening global economic conditions and the recent disruptions to, and volatility in, the credit and financial markets in the United States.
-Our failure to obtain sufficient capital on acceptable terms when needed could have a material adverse effect on our business, results of operations or financial condition, including requiring us to delay, reduce or curtail our research, product development or future commercialization efforts.
+Our failure to obtain sufficient capital on acceptable terms when need product development or future commercialization efforts.
 We may also be required to license rights to product candidates at an earlier stage of development or on less favorable terms than we would otherwise choose.
 We cannot provide assurance that we will ever generate positive cash flow from operating activities.